anhpngt/merlion_sauvc/README.md

 ## Requirements
 - ROS Kinetic (Ubuntu 16.04 LTS).
-  - ROS Indigo (Ubuntu 14.04 LTS) supports have been dropped.
+  - ROS Indigo (Ubuntu 14.04 LTS) may work but is not supported.

 - Install package dependencies:
 ```